contextgarden/not-so-short-introduction-to-context/README.md

 ## Version history:

-- Version 1.0  (Spanish only): Original document.
+- August 18, 2020: Version 1.0  (Spanish only): Original document.
-- Version 1.1  (Spanish only): Correction of minor errors, typos and misunderstandings by the author.
+- August 23, 2020: Version 1.1  (Spanish only): Correction of minor errors, typos and misunderstandings by the author.
-- Version 1.15 (Spanish only): More errors, typos and misunderstandings.
+- September 3, 2020: Version 1.15 (Spanish only): More errors, typos and misunderstandings.
-- Version 1.16 (Spanish only): More errors, typos and misunderstandings as well as some very minor changes to make the text clearer (I hope).
+- September 5, 2020: Version 1.16 (Spanish only): More errors, typos and misunderstandings as well as some very minor changes to make the text clearer (I hope).
-- Version 1.17 (Spanish only): The number of minor errors I am finding is incredible.
+- September 6, 2020: Version 1.17 (Spanish only): The number of minor errors I am finding is incredible.
 I would just need to stop re-reading the document to find no more!
-- Version 1.5  (Spanish only): Introduction of suggestions and correction of errors reported by NTG-context users.
+- October 21, 2020: Version 1.5  (Spanish only): Introduction of suggestions and correction of errors reported by NTG-context users.
-- Version 1.6: Corrections suggested after a new and careful reading of the document, on the occasion of its translation to English.
+- January 2, 2020: Version 1.6: Corrections suggested after a new and careful reading of the document, on the occasion of its translation to English.
 This is the first version in English.

 ## Communication history